nbakas/ANNBN.jl/ReadMe.md

 Download the files and run the examples comprised in the /test folder

-EXAMPLES:: The root /test folder, contains the examples presented in the manuscript for __regression__ and solution of __PDEs__.
-The subfolder /test/MNIST contains the ANNBN implementation for classification of the MNIST databse for __computer vision__.
+EXAMPLES:: The root /test folder, contains the examples presented in the manuscript for regression and solution of PDEs.
+The subfolder /test/MNIST contains the ANNBN implementation for classification of the MNIST databse for computer vision.

 Each file create the variables xx_train (x in manuscript), yy_train (y), i_train (m), vars, (n), xx_test, yy_test, i_test (the coresponding, out-of-sample data for testing the prediction model).
 The weights for the hidden layer are stored in the variable a_all (Vector{Vector{Float64}}), and for the output layer in a_layer1 (with length nerons+1).
 You may change the number of neurons correspondngly.